PULL TOGETHER NOW Leaders Circle

 Juan and his son Barry enjoy their time on the Rio Torola, the HomeWater where they belong.

-• Lisa R. Smith: Helper; PTN Founder; Board Chair and Secretary; Program Coordinator
+Lisa R. Smith: Grandmother; Helper; PTN Founder; President and Secretary; Program Coordinator

-Her vision for PTN is also rooted in her family’s values and history of caring for the Land, the Water, the animals, and all other neighbors we live with.
-A rancher’s daughter, Lisa’s early views of the world were from the back of a fast horse on the wide open plains, broadened later by living among diverse people in cities and small towns in the US and Canada.
+Her vision for PTN is also rooted in her family’s values and history of caring for Water and Land, the animals, the flyers, and all other relatives we live with.
+A rancher’s daughter, Lisa’s early views of the world were from the back of a fast horse on the wide open plains, broadened later by living with oceans and rivers and interesting people in cities and small towns in the US and Canada.

 Lisa and her husband Mark have been together and independent business owners for 49 years.
-They live with their HomeWaters, the Big Blackfoot River, near Lincoln, Montana, home to their two children, Josh and Sarah, and their spouses and four grandchildren.
+They live with their HomeWaters, the Big Blackfoot River near Lincoln, Montana, home to their two children, Josh and Sarah, their spouses and four grandchildren.

-The Big Blackfoot region is the unceded homeland of the Salish, Kootenai, and Blackfeet Peoples and other Original Peoples who have flourished there and traveled “The Road to the Buffalo” for thousands of years.
+The Big Blackfoot watershed is the unceded homeland of the Salish, Kootenai, and Blackfeet Peoples and other Original Free Peoples who have flourished there and traveled “The Road to the Buffalo” for thousands of years.

 “Eventually, all things merge into one, and a river runs through it.” ~ Norman Maclean